 Are you experiencing downtime?
-Is your application taking too long to load, or maybe acting up, but you’re not sure why?
-Unfortunately, these problems might drive end-users straight to your competitors’ more-easily-accessible applications.
+Is your application taking too long to load, or maybe acting up, but you’re unsure why?
+Unfortunately, these problems might drive end-users straight to your competitors’ more easily accessible applications.
 We can help!
 To sustain optimal application performance and keep your users satisfied, understanding what bottlenecks are, how to identify them, and what steps you can take to avoid them is essential.

 What is a performance bottleneck?

 A bottleneck refers to the point where a single component limits the capacity of a computer system or an application.
 The component, whether in the software stack or the hardware infrastructure, restricts the flow of the process.
 It limits the system’s overall capability, leading to problems such as increased downtime, long load times, and high levels of end-user frustration.
 Imagine the neck of a bottle; it tapers from a slightly wider base to a narrower opening at the top.
 A narrow neck might be optimal for your favorite beverage bottle, but not for application functionality!

 In today’s world of quickly advancing technology, we all know that customers can only become satisfied if an application performs as expected or better!
 User experience is critical in our field, and exploring the issues that affect user experience is vital for keeping customers satisfied.
 User experience is heavily impacted if the application does not run as expected or the load time is too long.
 In addition to negatively impacting a website’s SEO, making it challenging to find on SERPs, bottlenecks prevent an application from running correctly.